 In early 2020, an outbreak of the novel strain of coronavirus (COVID-19) emerged globally.
-As a result, there have been mandates from federal, state and local authorities resulting in an overall decline in economic activity.
 The effect of the COVID-19 pandemic on the overall financial performance of the System has been limited.
-The financial performance of the System was strong during 2020 and the overall credit quality of its customers remained relatively consistent with the prior year.
+The financial performance of the System was strong during 2021 and the overall credit quality of its customers remained strong.
 Consequently, the impact of the COVID-19 pandemic on the Insurance Fund has also been limited and the likelihood of a loss to the Insurance Fund related to the COVID-19 pandemic appears remote in the near-term.

-For 2021, the extent to which the COVID-19 pandemic impacts the System, including the insured System banks, depends on future developments that remain highly uncertain and cannot be predicted.
+For 2022, the extent to which the COVID-19 pandemic impacts the System, including the insured System banks, depends on future developments that remain highly uncertain and cannot be predicted.
 Any impact on the System could impact the Insurance Fund.
 Management will continue to actively monitor the financial condition of the System.